inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

   </div>

 - {% includeSvg "mini-wheel.svg", "A circle with three layers radiating out from the centre.
-The inner layer is lightest and the outer layer is darkest.
 The circle is divided into eight slices." %}

   <div>